 4. How can Chatbots help retailers?

 Chatbots give customers the sense that they are interacting with a helpful retail associate and, thus, they enhance the customer experience.
-They act as a conversational platform between the retailers and customers, foster brand value, and customer loyalty by providing human-like touch.
+They act as a conversational platform between the retailers and customers, fostering brand value, and customer loyalty by providing human-like touch.
 They are low-cost marketing investments for retailers.

-If you need any help with idea validation, proof-of-concept, Data Science consulting, large scale AI implementation, Big Data Engineering, or a creative solution for your NLP in Retail data.
+If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your NLP in Retail data.
 You are at the right place.